Vishal8700/CodePrep-s/README.md

 # CodePrep

 Welcome to CodePrep!
-This project, developed for Verve Bridge, is an online learning platform specifically designed to support developers in mastering coding skills and data structures & algorithms (DSA).
+This is an online learning platform specifically designed to support developers in mastering coding skills and data structures & algorithms (DSA).
 CodePrep provides a comprehensive learning experience with interactive lessons, coding challenges, and detailed educational resources.

 ## Demo Video